bartoosten/bartoosten/README.md

 ### Hi There 👋

-I am an experienced software developer who is currently working on software applications for the Port of Rotterdam.
-I have a preference for development using frameworks such as React, React Native, Expo, Next, GraphQL, and Apollo.
-My most powerful trait as a developer is solving conceptually complex situations and often seeing the absence of a problem as an opportunity for a new solution.
-This is also evident in my ability to develop creative and innovative software solutions.
+I am an experienced software developer who is currently working on software applications for the (Port of Rotterdam)[https://www.portofrotterdam.com/en].
+I currently love using tools such as React, React Native, Expo, Next, AWS, GraphQL, and Apollo.

+Personally I tend to think in conceptual terms (System Thinking).
+In my experience complex or difficult problems are often not complex or difficult by nature.
+Most of the problems are we encounter a developers are perception problems.
+And with the right outlook there is a great absence of problems.

+Adding to the above; double checking requirements and references about features / products / user stories; is something I will do often.

+A big part of my conceptual thinking is visual:

-I also have a good sense of aesthetics and a good eye for design, working with and setting up Design Systems.
-In my opinion, designers cannot work well without thinking about how their designs will be implemented.
+In my opinion, designers cannot work well without thinking about how their designs will be implemented (and vice versa).
+By working well together by means of Design Systems / Design Tokens; not only great brings different teams/employees together, but also creates Great functional products.

-I am always keen on learning new things and developing new skills to keep up with the ever-changing technology industry.

-In my spare time I love to workout and go on runs, do yoga, cook, read nonfiction, listen to podcasts, and play with my dog.
-I'm happy to chat about anything design-related, so please reach out!
+"The problem with goals is not achieving them, the problem is establishing them by thinking critically and creatively."

 ### How to reach me 📫